Say Goodbye To Pull-Chains: 7 Ways To Add Smart Control To Your Old Ceiling Fan

 I bought my ceiling fans because I like the way they look.
 They match my décor and include the lighting and fan speed options I want.
 Plus, they still work.
 Why would I want to replace them?

 Despite all that, I could just open up my wallet and buy new smart fans.
-But, the available pool of ready-made smart fans is still really small and comparatively expensive.
-There are a handful of models from Hunter and a couple made for the Wink hub.
-There’s also a super-premium line of smart fans from Big Ass Fans, but that’s about it.
+But, the available pool of ready-made smart fans is still relatively small and comparatively expensive.

-Fortunately, its not necessary to spend a lot on a super-premium smart ceiling fan.
+Fortunately, its not necessary to spend a lot on a brand new smart ceiling fan.
 There’s several available low-cost options to retrofit your old ceiling fan with smart control.

 - 1 What Does It Mean To Make Your Ceiling Fan Smart?

 - 2 Best Solution: Smart Ceiling Fan Control Using A Smart Switch

 - 3 Next Best Thing: Bond, The Smart Remote Controller

 - 4 Wink Enabled Ceiling Fan Premier Remote Control